buildbot/buildbot/master/docs/manual/customization.rst

         The method may be called when the instance is not yet started and should indicate compatible build in that case.
         In the default implementation the callback returns ``True``.

+    .. py:method:: check_instance(self)

+        This method determines the health of an instance.
+        The method should return ``False`` if it determines that a serious error has occurred and worker will not connect to the master.
+        Otherwise, the method should return ``True``.

 Custom Build Classes
 --------------------